obrowdy/portfolio/final-project-part-one.md

 https://www.sphinxmusic.org/annual-report

 ## Method and Medium
 I will complete this project using Shorthand.
+I plan to create visualizations of the raw data and statistics found in the suplimentary resports using a combination of tools such as Canva, Flourish, and Tableau.
+I will then impliment these graphs and visualizations into Shorthand to tell the story all together.